Khwaja Nazimuddin

-خواجہ ناظِمُ الدّین) (19 July 1894 – 22 October 1964) was a Pakistani politician and statesman who served as the second governor-general of Pakistan from 1948 to 1951, and then as the second prime minister of Pakistan from 1951 to 1953.
+خواجہ ناظِمُ الدّین) (19 July 1894 – 22 October 1964) was a Pakistani politician who served as the second governor-general of Pakistan from 1948 to 1951, and then as the second prime minister of Pakistan from 1951 to 1953.

 Born into an aristocratic Nawab family in Bengal, he was educated at Aligarh Muslim University before pursuing post-graduation studies at the Cambridge University.
 Upon returning, he embarked on his journey as a politician on the platform of the All-India Muslim League.
 His political career initially revolved around advocating for educational reforms in Bengal, later focusing on supporting the Pakistan Movement, a campaign for a separate Muslim homeland.
 Nazimuddin rose to popularity as the party's principal Bengali leader and a close associate of Muhammad Ali Jinnah.
 He served as Prime Minister of Bengal in British India from 1943 to 1945, and later as the 1st chief minister of East Bengal in independent Pakistan from 1947 to 1948.

 Nazimuddin ascended to governor-general in 1948 after the death of Jinnah, before becoming prime minister in 1951 following the assassination of his predecessor, Liaquat Ali Khan.
 His term was marked by constant power struggles with his own successor as governor-general, Ghulam Muhammad, as law and order deteriorated amid the rise of the Bengali language movement and protests in his native Dhaka in 1952, and religious riots in Lahore a year later.
 The latter crisis saw the first instance of martial law, limited to the city, and led to Governor-General Ghulam Muhammad dismissing Nazimuddin on 17 April 1953.

 Nazimuddin's ministry was the first federal government to be dismissed in Pakistan's history, though his former ministers, Sardar Abdur Rab Nishtar, Abdul Sattar Pirzada, and Mahmud Husain refused to take the oath of office in the new cabinet.
 He retired from national politics, dying after a brief illness in 1964.
 He is buried at the Mausoleum of Three Leaders in Dhaka.
 He was one of the leading founding fathers of Pakistan and the first Bengali to have governed Pakistan.